Table of Contents

 The procedure started with injection of a local anesthetic to the area where the lipoma was located while the patient lay prone.
 Standard regional anesthesia with 1% lidocaine is used for lipoma excisions.
 If the lipomas are larger, 1% lidocaine with epinephrine may be warranted.
 This anesthetic technique is also required if electrocauterization is to be utilized to control bleeding, as seen in this case.

 An elliptical incision was made so as to excise the tumor and separate the fibrous capsule that encases the tumor from the surrounding tissue.
 Elliptical incisions are beneficial in cases such as this, as this technique minimizes the amount of skin that needs to be taken during the procedure.
 Additional anesthetic was required once the deep half of the tumor was reached, attributable to the size the tumor had grown to over the previous 8 years.
 This type of lipoma was unique in that the fibrous capsule had a stronger adherence to the surrounding tissue than that of a normal lipoma.
 Blunt dissection could be used towards the inferior portion of the lipoma; however, the majority of the dissection required use of a scalpel.
 Electrocauterization was used to control bleeds from smaller vessels, while internal sutures were required to close off the cavity to prevent the formation of a seroma.

-As shown in the video, the patient was able to be discharged the same day at the procedure.
+As shown in the video, the patient was able to be discharged the same day as the procedure.
 As stated in the video, the patient noticed the tumor in the past, but has a busy life with his job and was able to live with the tumor for 8 years.
-This supports the literature on lipomas to the effect that, most of the time, lipomas are non-life threatening and are removed by request of the patient, likely for cosmetic purposes.3 Given the patient’s age, there was no concern for post-operative bleeding.
+This supports the literature on lipomas to the effect that, most of the time, lipomas are not life-threatening and are removed by request of the patient, likely for cosmetic purposes.3 Given the patient’s age, there was no concern for postoperative bleeding.